DrNeonsy/JavaScript-Note-Collection/README.md

 ![JS](https://img.shields.io/badge/-JavaScript-fcdb03)

 ## Important
+### Please Check The JavaScript Files Because Some Demos Might Be Commented
 ### If You Download This, Please Check For Repo Updates
-### Please Check The JavaScript Files Because Some Demos Might Be Commented
+### The Order Of The Sections Is Subject To Change

 ## How To Use
 ### Step One